Brief Overview of How it Works

 To help us cover our operational expenses, KBFUS charges a management fee for each grant made from a donor-advised fund to a nonprofit organization overseas, as follows:

-In addition, an investment fee of 100 basis points per year is applicable for donor-advised funds with invested assets (that is, 1% of the fund’s invested assets – 0.25% assessed quarterly).
+In addition, KBFUS charges an investment fee of 70 basis points per year (that is, 0.7% of the invested assets of your fund – 0.175% assessed quarterly).

 Return to Donor-Advised Funds